Creating a website that drives action

 Make it easy for the client to find out more about you and your businesses.
 This either appears in your header, footer or even middle of the page depending on what feels most important.

 Photos are so important to make the site look good.
-My advice would get a professional photographer - I find this cheaper if you are getting quite a few photos and it makes you look amazing.
+My advice would get a professional photographer - I find this cheaper because you get so many photos and it makes your business more unique and you can showcase what you offer and who you are.
 Yes you can get stockphotos, but they get pricey and you see other people using them.
 However, If you aren't to keen on that, illustrations, patterns and textures are a great way to add extra elements to your site.
+I know a few photographers, so contact me if you need any recommendations.